norcams/winch/docs/monitoring_openstack.rst

 Dashing
 -------
-There are two dashboards that have been configured to work with OpenStack: dashing-ceph and dashing-openstack.
+There are two dashboards that have been configured to work with OpenStack: dashing-ceph and dashing-openstack.x